CartoDB/Windshaft/README.md

 * limited caching, focus on handling concurrent renders
 * No multi layer or composite support yet

+Being a dynamic map renderer, windshaft commits some map server 'sins' in it's raw form.
+The idea is that you the developer will want to graft your own auth/metrics/caching/scaling on top of decent core components.
+Same old story: high cohesion, low coupling makes us happy.

 Windshaft is a library used by cartodb.com, an Open Source Geospatial Database on the Cloud which will be released in the following days.